 (2014) Top 100 Women-Led Businesses in Massachusetts – Commonwealth Institute

 As such, you need to make sure you can talk about your resume and your experience backward, forwards and at length.
-They place a much higher value on the fit element of the interview when compared with other firms, so be prepared to speak highly of yourself and your past achievements.
+Analysis Group places a much higher value on the fit element of the interview when compared with other firms, so be prepared with 15+ specific stories.

 Analysis Group recruits at a very small number of schools, and the schools are usually tied to the presence of a hot, fast-growing regional office.